The Bad, The Dad, and The Ugly

 The Ugly blows a gasket!
 He is so offended by the whole idea of his despicable brother receiving such an amazing reception, he refuses to go into the house and join the party.

-Most dads would angrily demand The Ugly come into the house for a well-deserved butt-chewing.
+Most dads would have angrily demanded The Ugly come into the house for a well-deserved butt-chewing.
 But again, The Dad goes out, this time to his resentful elder son.
 Displaying remarkable consistency, he overlooks his older son’s disrespectful act and treats him with the same tenderness and mercy he had shown towards The Bad.

 Like a petulant child, he crosses his arms, pouts, and says, “It’s just not fair!”